Product updates, guides, and more

 Do I need JavaScript for a honeypot?

-Why redirect bots instead of returning an error?
+Why redirect bots instead of returning a 4xx error?

 Author avatar